mongodb-developer/service-tests/Current Tests/Document DB Compatibility Tests/README.md

      python run_test.py
      ```

+2. Executing the above command will install all the required libraries from requirements.txt file present in the root folder.

-2. Output Details:
+# Output Details:

-   - The results will include:
+1. Results stored in Atlas cluster

-     - Two collections created in your Atlas cluster:
+Two collections created in your Atlas cluster:
        - **Individual Test Results:** Stores detailed outcomes for each test.
        - **Summary Results:** Provides an overall summary with the pass percentage.

+2. Results Folder

-     - An Excel file generated with the following details:
+An Excel file generated with the following details:
        - Test names.
        - Pass or fail status.

+3. Logs Folder

+All the log files for each of the test stored in folder with the date and time of the current execution.